hiyd-uk/hiyd.uk/support.md

 ### General Questions

-**Q: Is Hyd free to use?**
+**Q: Is Hiyd free to use?**
-A: Yes, Hyd is free to download and use on both iOS and Chrome.
+A: Yes, Hiyd is free to download and use on both iOS and Chrome.

 **Q: Do I need an internet connection?**
-A: No, Hyd works completely offline once installed.
+A: No, Hiyd works completely offline once installed.
 Your content never leaves your device.

 **Q: Do you collect my data?**
 A: No, we don't collect any personal data.
 Everything is stored locally on your device.
 See our [Privacy Policy](privacy.md).

 **Q: Which Jekyll versions are supported?**
-A: Hyd generates standard Jekyll markdown format that works with all Jekyll versions.
+A: Hiyd generates standard Jekyll markdown format that works with all Jekyll versions.

 ### iOS App Questions

 **Q: What iOS version do I need?**
-A: Hyd requires iOS 14.0 or later.
+A: Hiyd requires iOS 14.0 or later.

 **Q: Can I sync between devices?**
-A: Currently, Hyd stores everything locally for privacy.
+A: Currently, Hiyd stores everything locally for privacy.
 Cross-device sync is not available.

 **Q: Where is my content saved?**
 A: Content is saved in the app's secure local storage on your device.